SystemsApproach/private5g/core.rst

   with admission control in the control plane.

-The rest of this section describes two complementary strategies for implementing a UPF: one server-based and one switch-based.
+The rest of this section describes two complementary strategies for implementing a UPF, one server-based and one switch-based.

 5.4.1 Microservice Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~